carcass82/tracy/README.md

 Tracing keep going as background task and image will keep getting better (with more samples) over time.
 Camera can be moved in realtime using ``W``, ``A``, ``S``, ``D``, ``Q``, ``E`` keys and mouse (FPS-style).

 Tracy only deals with triangle meshes (even builtin shapes like sphere or box are procedurally generated as triangle meshes) and uses a BVH/KdTree structure to speed up collision tests. ``data/scenes`` contains some simple and heavily commented scene description files.
-Scene file path can be specified as parameter.
+Scene file path can be specified as parameter (``-scene``).
 When started with no parameters Tracy tries to read ``data/default.scn``.

 Time for some screenshots: